Microsoft-PS/Engineering-Day-MF/challenges/Challenge 1 - Web Component/readme.md

 1. Create an autonomous Web Component for Login UI with fields Username: Textbox, Password: Password and Login: Button.
 2. On Click of Login Button the web component needs to dispatch a native JavaScript event “Login_Success”.
 3. You can use the html for building the UI which is available in the file Login.html.
+4. You can test the custom event you are publishing by writing a handler in index.html file.

+## Run Application
+You can run the application by firing npm run start command on the root folder of the application.

 ## Web Components Syntax
 ```